Old Fashioned Peanut Butter Fudge

 sugar, marshmallow creme, evaporated milk, peanut butter, and salt on a white table.

-• We’ll cook sugar and evaporated milk (NOT sweetened condensed milk) together to create the base of the fudge.
+• We’ll cook sugar and evaporated milk together to create the base of the fudge.

 • Use a regular peanut butter, like Skippy or Jif (NOT a drippy kind and NOT a natural variety).

-• Marshmallow creme makes for the creamiest fudge!
+• Marshmallow fluff makes for the creamiest fudge!

 • Salt balances out all the sweetness.

-Bring the mixture to a rolling boil, then reduce the heat slightly and cook until the mixture reaches 235°F on a candy thermometer, about 8–12 minutes.
+1. Place the sugar and evaporated milk in a saucepan over medium heat.
+Bring to a boil and cook until the mixture reaches 235°F on a candy thermometer, about 8–12 minutes.

-Pour the mixture into a 13×9-inch dish lined with parchment paper and let cool completely.
-This will take about 4 hours at room temperature or 2 hours in the refrigerator.
+3. Pour the mixture into a 13×9-inch dish lined with parchment paper and let cool completely.

 To get clean cuts each time, run a knife under hot water and wipe dry with a kitchen towel.
 Slice the fudge.